 Correspondingly, variables u and y in y = sample(uc), y = subSample(u), y = superSample(u), y = shiftSample(u), y = backSample(u), y = previous(u), are in a clocked partition.
 Equations in a clocked when-clause are also in a clocked partition.
 Other partitions where none of the variables in the partition are associated with any of the operators above have an unspecified partition kind and are considered continuous-time partitions.

-All continuous-time partitions are collected together and form the continuous-time partition.
+All unclocked partitions are collected together and the unclocked partition.

 '''

 // Controller 1

 ud1 = sample(y,c1);

 0 = f1(yd1, ud1, previous(yd1));

 // Controller 2

 ud2 = superSample(yd1,2);

 0 = f2(yd2, ud2);